-Line 3-Capital gain (loss).
-Enter the amount shown on line 12 or 13 (if any), from Schedule D, page 2.
+Line 3-Capital gain or (loss).
+Enter the amount shown on page 2, Schedule D, line 12 or 13 (if any).

-Line 4-Ordinary gain (loss).
-Enter the net gain (loss) from Part II, Form 4797, Sales of Business Property.
+Line 4-Ordinary gain or (loss).
+Enter the net gain or (loss) from Form 4797, Sales of Business Property, Part II

 Line 5-Other income.
-Attach a schedule, listing by type and amount, any other taxable income not reported on lines 1-4.
+Attach a schedule, listing by type and amount, any other taxable income not reported on lines 1 through 4.
 If there is only one item of other income, describe it in parentheses to the left of the entry space on line 5 instead of attaching a schedule.
 If the REMIC issued regular interests at a premium, the net amount of the premium is income that must be prorated over the term of these interests.
 Include this income on line 5.

-Deductions-(Lines 7-14).
-Include only deductible amounts on lines 7-14.
-A REMIC is not allowed any of the following deductions in computing its taxable income:
+Deductions-(Lines 7 through 14).
+Include only deductible amounts on lines 7 through 14.
+A REMIC is not allowed any of the following deductions in computing its taxable income.

-- The net operating loss deduction, - The deduction for taxes paid or accrued to foreign countries and U.S. possessions, - The deduction for charitable contributions, - The deduction for depletion under section 611 for oil and gas wells, and - Losses or deductions allocable to prohibited transactions.
+- The net operating loss deduction. - The deduction for taxes paid or accrued to foreign countries and U.S. possessions. - The deduction for charitable contributions. - The deduction for depletion under section 611 for oil and gas wells. - Losses or deductions allocable to prohibited transactions.

 Line 9-Amount accrued to regular interest holders in the REMIC that is deductible as interest.
-Regular interests in the REMIC are treated as indebtedness for Federal income tax purposes.
+Regular interests in the REMIC are treated as indebtedness for federal income tax purposes.
 Enter the amount of interest, including original issue discount, accruing to regular interest holders for the tax year.
 Do not deduct any amounts paid or accrued for residual interests in the REMIC.